 |Storage||19 GB internal (around 40 mins. of 4K video, or 4800 photos)|

 |Battery||nonremovable Li-ion (260 photos or 65 mins. video)|

 As I discussed in my video, the Theta V has several features.
 Here are more details about its features:

 At first glance, the Theta V looks identical to its predecessor, the Theta S. However, there are tiny holes on the Theta V for four microphones for spatial audio – two on top, one in front and one at the back.
 The Theta records not only the cardinal direction but also the elevation.
 Here is a demo of the spatial audio:

 Here is another spatial audio demo I shot, where you can enjoy the sound of classic cars rumbling by.

-There is also a mic input jack.
+The Theta V also has a mic input jack.
 The microphone input can be used for an optional spatial audio microphone, the TA-1, which can capture professional quality spatial audio (see accessories below).
 Alternatively, you can use a conventional microphone (TRS type).
 Please do not use a line input or else the Theta may be damaged.

 Theta V uses an Android-based operating system that enables new features using software plugins.
 One of the plug-ins enables Remote Playback (see below).
 Other future plugins that are being considered are camera control for raw capability, or a plug-in that will allow the theta to upload its images to a cloud service directly, without using a phone.